andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 <u>Service Process:</u>

 - has one or more started Services which are not interacting with a visible component or foreground component
-- common state for most background services, process is only killed if there is much memory pressure
+- common state for most background services, the process is only killed if there is much memory pressure

 <u>Background Process:</u>